OfficeDev/office-js-docs-pr/docs/testing/uninstall-add-in.md

 # Uninstall add-ins under development

-Incompletely removed add-ins under development can leave artifacts, such as custom ribbon buttons or registry entries, on your development computer.
-In the case of Outlook add-ins, these artifacts can be added to other computers when you sign into Outlook on them with the same ID as you used to develop the add-in.
-In this article, we call these ghost add-ins.
+Incompletely removed add-ins can leave artifacts on your computer, such as custom ribbon buttons or registry entries, during development.
+In this article, we call these "ghost add-ins".

+Outlook add-ins also might add these artifacts to other computers when you sign into Outlook on them with the same ID as you used to develop the add-in.

+   > [!IMPORTANT]
+   > When you sign into Outlook, it downloads from Exchange, and sideloads, all the Outlook add-in manifests that are associated with your ID, *including add-ins that you are developing on a different computer using the same ID*.
+For example, any custom ribbon buttons defined in the manifest will appear for the add-in.
+   >
+   > If the URLs in the manifest point to a non-localhost server and that server is running and accessible to the non-development computer, then Outlook caches the add-in's files in the local file system and the add-in usually runs normally on the computer.
+Otherwise, the add-in doesn't function, but visible parts of it, such as custom ribbon buttons appear.
+They have the labels defined in the manifest.
+The add-in's button icons also appear if they were ever cached locally on the non-development computer and the cache was never cleared.
+Icon files aren't stored with Exchange, so if they were never cached on the non-development computer (or the cache has been cleared), then the buttons have default icons.
+   >
+   > Until the add-in's registration is removed from Exchange, the add-in will continue to appear.
+See [Remove a ghost add-in](#remove-a-ghost-add-in) for information about removing the registration in Exchange.

 This article provides some guidance to minimize the chance of these problems and to resolve them if they occur.